lunacys/Minesweeper/README.md

 - [x] Generate mines after first open cell
 - [x] Easy mine generator (guaranteed that there will be no mines at the starting 3x3 square)
 - [x] Open appropriate cells after clicking on a free cell with the number value
-- [ ] Add Timer
+- [x] Add Timer
+- [x] Add warnings if there are more flags around a cell than its number value
+- [x] Show cells player tries to open
 - [ ] Open appropriate cells recursively
-- [ ] Add warnings if there are more flags around a cell than its number value
 - [ ] Guess-free minefield generation
 - [ ] More game settings
 - [ ] Better UI